Habrador/Unity-Programming-Patterns/README.md

 ## 21. Factory

-It can be useful to collect all methods on how to create new objects in their own class.
-This makes the code better organized.
-For each object you make you have to allocate some memory, and by creating all objects in a central area it makes it easier to monitor these allocations.
+Collect all methods on how to create new objects in their own class.
+For each object you make you have to allocate some memory, and by creating all objects in a central area it makes it easier to monitor these allocations - especially if several team mambers are working on the code.
+The factory can also be responsible for the destruction of objects.

 **How to implement?**